rgstephens/financial-demo/data/nlu.md

 - for saturday
 - I want to pay the [minimum balance](payment_amount) on my [gringotts](credit_card) [credit card](account_type) today
 - today
+- Now
+- today is fine
+- 40

 ## intent:pay_cc
 - I would like to pay the [minimum balance](payment_amount) on my [gringtos](credit_card) card